 A thesis is a substantial Master’s level paper presenting independent research, which makes a contribution to the current body of knowledge in a scholarly field.
-A thesis describing the results of a candidate’s research is required.
 The thesis must reflect the ability to conduct scholarly research and to report the results in a manner worthy of publication.

-A copy of the most current sRegulations Governing Theses and Dissertations should be obtained for use in preparing the thesis.
-There are UD Macros available on the Graduate website for students to use for formatting their theses.
-Thess may also be done in publishable paper format. (see Publishable Paper included in this manual) Publishable Paper Format:
+A copy of the most current UD Thesis/Dissertation Styles should be obtained for use in preparing the thesis.
+There are UD Macros available on the Graduate College website for students to use for formatting their theses.
+Theses may also be done in publishable paper format. (see Publishable Paper Format included in this manual).

+Publishable Paper Format:

 The student should inform his/her Thesis Committee of intent to follow the publishable paper thesis format, identifying the refereed journal and providing a copy of the current author’s guidelines.
 The following must be included:

 Preliminary pages (similar to thesis format; includes title page, abstract, signature page, and table of contents)

 Introduction.
 Provides an overview to the entire project and includes a statement of the hypotheses/research question(s) to be examined.

+Literature review (at discretion of Thesis Advisor).
+Description, summary, and critical evaluation of the literature in relation to the research problem being investigated.

 Journal manuscript.
 All significant research results must be included.
 The discussion should include a thorough examination of interpretation of data with appropriate comparisons to previously publishable data and discussion of significance to the field and recommendations for future research.
 If the journal requires only a minimal methods section, a detailed description of methods may be included as a separate chapter or as an appendix (check with your Thesis Advisory Committee).

 Style, content organization, literature citation and reference list format will be dictated by the author guidelines in the journal for which the manuscript is prepared.

-.
-Summarize key points and discuss future directions.Oral Examination
+Conclusion.
+Summarize key points and discuss future directions.

+If the student has not prepared a manuscript for publication using the data collected within six (6) months of degree completion, faculty may publish the data including the student as a co-author.

+Oral Examination

 A final oral examination is required.
 This examination will consist of, but is not limited to, a defense of the thesis.
 Questions to assess the student’s subject matter knowledge, comprehension and application will also be incorporated.

-After approval from the thesis advisor, the thesis should be distributed by the candidate to all Thesis Advisory Committee members within ten working days prior to the oral examination.
+After approval from the thesis advisor, the thesis should be distributed by the candidate to all Thesis Advisory Committee members within ten business days prior to the oral examination.

 The candidate is responsible for scheduling the date, time and location of a two-hour oral examination.
-An invitation should be also sent by the Thesis Advisor to all departmental faculty and graduate students to attend a formal presentation given by the candidate at the beginning of the oral examination (approximately twenty-thirty minutes).
+An invitation should be also sent by the Thesis Research Advisor to all departmental faculty and graduate students to attend a formal presentation given by the candidate at the beginning of the oral examination (approximately twenty-thirty minutes).
 This examination should take place no later than the first week of April, which means the thesis must be distributed to Thesis Advisory Committee members by approximately early to mid-March.

 The following individuals must attest to the satisfactory performance of the candidate in the oral examination:

-The hesis esearch dvisor.
+The Thesis Research Advisor.

 The Thesis Advisory Committee members.

 Upon successful completion of the oral exam, Form IV is completed (Oral Examination Form).
-An electronic copy of Form IV is retained by the Thesis Advisor, forwarded to the Graduate Office, and sent to the Graduate Program Secretary for filing in the student’s file.
+An electronic copy of Form IV is retained by the Thesis Advisor, forwarded to the Graduate Office, and sent to the Graduate Services Coordinator for filing in the student’s file.

 The student will then make any edits to the thesis as recommended by the Thesis Advisory Committee and the edits will be reviewed and finalized by the Thesis Research Advisor.